Ampulla of Vater

 At the time the article was created Yuranga Weerakkody had no recorded disclosures.View Yuranga Weerakkody's current disclosures

 At the time the article was last revised Daniel J Bell had no recorded disclosures.View Daniel J Bell's current disclosures

-The ampulla of Vater is a conical structure at the confluence of the common bile duct and the main pancreatic duct that protrudes at the major duodenal papilla into the medial aspect of the descending or horizontal duodenum.
+The ampulla of Vater is a conical structure at the confluence of the common bile duct (CBD) and the main pancreatic duct that protrudes through a natural dehiscence of the duodenal wall at the major duodenal papilla into the medial aspect of the descending duodenum.
 The entire structure is encased by smooth muscle fibers that compose the sphincter of Oddi 2.
-It traverses a dehiscence of the duodenal wall and terminates at the major duodenal papilla.

-Normally, the junction of the common bile duct (CBD) and the main pancreatic duct occurs in three ways 1
+The confluence of the common bile and main pancreatic ducts may occur in three ways 1:

 - 1. Kim JH, Kim MJ, Chung JJ et-al. Differential diagnosis of periampullary carcinomas at MR imaging.
 Radiographics.
 22 (6): 1335-52. doi:10.1148/rg.226025060 - Pubmed citation